vmware-archive/vsphere-storage-for-docker/README.md

 # Quicksteps to get going

-Here the basic commands you need to run to get going with the docker vmdk plugin.
+In order to get going, you need to build the plugin, configure test environment and deploy the plugin to this environment.
+- A simplest way to build is to use docker - see "Build using docker (Recommended)" section below
+- For test, you need ESX and one (or two) Guest Linux VMs inside the ESX.
+Check out Contributing.md for details on test environment
+- once you are done, you can deploy and test using the following:

 ```
-make # Requires docker installed.
+# Build - Requires docker installed.
-make deploy-esx ESX=root@10.20.105.54 # Python service deployed and running.
-make deploy-vm  VM=root@10.20.105.121 # Docker plugin deployed and running.
+make
+# Deploy - requires test bed prepared
+ESX_IP=10.20.105.54 VM_IP=10.20.105.121 make deploy-esx depoy-vm

 # Docker commands to use plugin
 docker volume create --driver=vmdk --name=MyVolume -o size=10gb
 docker volume ls
 docker volume inspect MyVolume